grst/nxfvars/README.rst

     pip install .

-PyPI and conda will follow at some point.
+conda will follow at some point.

 Usage
 -----